-Every month each Supplier will be invoiced for their share of the scheme’s costs based on their market share.
+Every month, each supplier will be invoiced for their share of costs based on their market share.
 This is calculated by the number of containers supplied in each category of manufacturing materials.

-You can view an estimate of costs from the Scheme Coordinator, Exchange for Change in this document (.pdf, 1mb).
+You can view an estimate of costs from Exchange for Change in this document.

 There is also an $80 application fee for registering your class of containers with the EPA.
 To assist small suppliers that produce small runs of multiple product lines, there is a cap on this registration fee.
 For more information visit the